Expanding Scene Graph Boundaries: Fully Open-vocabulary Scene Graph Generation via Visual-Concept Alignment and Retention: Experiments

 \textbf{Implementation details.} We use pre-trained Grounding DINO \cite{liu2023grounding} models to initialize our model, and keep the visual backbone (\ie, Swin-T or Swin-B) and text encoder (\ie, BERT-base \cite{kenton2019bert}) as frozen.
 Other modules like relation-aware embedding are initialized randomly.
-We retain $100$ object detections per image for pairwise relation recognition.
-Further implementation details and models will be made available in our code repository.
+And $100$ object detections per image are selected for pairwise relation recognition.